afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 43. Describe a scenario where you would use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes.

+**Answer**.
+I would use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes when deploying a stateful application, such as a database.
+PVs represent physical storage resources, and PVCs act as a request for storage by the application.
+This ensures data persistence and allows the application to retain state even if the underlying pods are rescheduled or restarted.
+PVs and PVCs provide a way to dynamically provision and manage storage for stateful workloads in a scalable and reliable manner.
 #### 44. How do you manage secrets in your Kubernetes project, and what role does Kubernetes Secret play?

 #### 45. Can you explain a scenario where you would use a service mesh in Kubernetes, especially in terms of authentication and authorization?